Symptoms and self-isolation

 Staff who need to self-isolate as directed by the NHS prior to an in-patient appointment

 The NHS has advised that anyone who is due to go into hospital as an inpatient (including day surgery) for planned or elective surgery/medical care must self-isolate, along with all members of their household, for 10 days prior to admission.

 Staff will be required to work from home during the period of self-isolation.
 If they cannot be enabled to work from home, they will be granted special leave on full pay for the 10 day period.
 They should notify their manager of this requirement as early as possible and will be asked to provide documentary evidence of the appointment and instruction to self-isolate so that the appropriate start and end dates of the self-isolation period are clear and agreed in advance.

 Time off for the actual appointment if required will be managed as outlined in the Attendance Management Procedure.
 Special leave granted in accordance with this advice should be recorded on PIER using the specific special leave category related to COVID-19.
 Schools should record the absence on their usual monthly returns.

 There is no contractual obligation to pay agency or casual staff if they are not required to work.
 This includes where need has reduced because of impact on services from the coronavirus pandemic.

-Since 1 September 2020 casual staff will only be paid when they work unless they have been furloughed.
-(Applicable until the closure of the Coronavirus Job (Furlough) Scheme on 31 October 2020.)
+Since 1 September 2020 casual and agency staff will only be paid when they work unless they have been furloughed (casuals only).

 For casual staff who have been furloughed, managers will need to continue to work out the average number of hours to pay them.
 Casual staff will then put in claims as normal for the confirmed hours and managers will need to authorise them for normal payroll deadlines.